 Our summer get together will be in-person and outside, weather permitting.
 Registration is required.

 - Wednesday, July 14 at 7 pm – Register

 For students in grades 9-12.

 The Teen Advisory Board is Huntingdon Valley Library’s group of youth advisors in grades 9-12.
 T.A.B. meets with library staff once a month to brainstorm ideas, prepare for events, and work on creative projects that improve our library, all while earning service hours!
-To join T.A.B., or for more information, please contact Beth at firstname.lastname@example.org.
-All winter and spring meetings will be held virtually through Zoom.
+To join T.A.B. for the 2021-2022 academic year, or for more information, please contact Beth at firstname.lastname@example.org.

 Resources for High School Research

 - POWER Teens – Power Library now has an online resource page just for you!
 This collection of research databases includes those most useful for high school students for research and writing, including Contemporary Authors, Litfinder, and Science Reference Center.
 It also features a 24 hour Chat with A Librarian feature for quick reference help any time of day.

 - Research – For additional resources visit our Research page to access learning tools such as Learning Express Library, Ask Here PA, and Mango Languages.